scvalex/daemons/Memo.md

     % dist/build/memo/memo get apples
     Just (Value "23")
     -}

+To recap, we:

+ - wrote data-types for commands and responses and gave them `Serialize` instances,

+ - wrote a handler that takes a command and returns a response,

+ - ensured that our daemon is running with `startDaemon`, and

+ - sent commands and received responses with `runClient`.

 This tutorial illustrates the basic concepts behind `daemons`, but hides a powerful feature: the interface is *streaming*.
 See the